 Here, you can enter your email address (safely) and the site will check it against multiple data breach records.
 If your account details were included in one of those breaches, you'll be told the bad news that you've been 'pwned'.

 To find out if your own email address has been affected by a data breach, head to the Have I Been Pwned website.
-You’ll need to enter your email address here – don’t worry, there’s no security threat to doing so, and you’ll never be asked to enter a password or other personal data.
+You’ll need to enter your email address here – don’t worry, there’s no security threat to doing so: the site is run by Troy Hunt, a highly respected figure in the security industry.

 What does 'pwned' mean?